 With an efficient in-house IT system, DHB Bank made major investments for digitalization of retail customer relations and office automation.
-Software development efforts will be directed at further improving to the 'customer journey', both for retail savings and the consumer loan segments, as well as business efficiency and effectiveness, with particular attention to enhancing reporting capabilities in line with the changing regulatory requirements and market standards.
+Software development efforts will be directed at further improving the 'customer journey', both for retail savings and the consumer loan segments, as well as business efficiency and effectiveness, with particular attention to enhancing reporting capabilities in line with the changing regulatory requirements and market standards.
+R&D investments will be considered along the necessities.